ERC725Alliance/erc725.js/README.md

 </p>
 <p align="center">For more information see <a href="https://docs.lukso.tech/tools/erc725js/getting-started">Documentation</a>.</p>

-:warning: | _This package is currently in early stages of development.<br/> Use for testing or experimentation purposes only_ :---: | :---
+:warning: | _This package is currently in early stages of development,<br/> use for testing or experimentation purposes only._
+:---: | :---

 ## Installation